medvir/virome-protocols/README.md

 ### Procedure
 * from 1 mL sample extract total nucleic acid and elute in 25 µL using the NucliSENS easyMag
-* store extract at -20°C
+* store extract at -20°C or proceed immediately

 ## DNase treatment
 ### Reagents